Mr Priestley Habru

 Available For Media Comment.

-My research interests are in public diplomacy, cross cultural communications and media in the Pacific.
+My research interests are in strategic narratives as a tool of public diplomacy, cross cultural communications and media in the Pacific.

 Date Position Institution name